 Alba Iulia is a historic city in the Transylvania region known for its star-shapped fortress which is the largest and best preserved in Romania.
-The Municipality takes an active approach to increasing the quality of life.
-This includes efficient measures for improving the management of public property.
+The Municipality takes an active approach to increasing the quality of life, including energy security for the elderly.

 This project will improve the thermal and electrical infrastructure by developing a technical solution based on a microgrid approach that produces energy from geothermal sources and ensures energy safety for the Alba Iulia nursing home.
 The technical solution developed in the project will ensure connectivity between the heat pumps installed as part of the project and the photovoltaic panels which were alreday installed on the building.
 This will ensure energy security and efficiency in a building that previously consumed a lot of energy.
 It will also reduce CO2 emission with 50%.
 Besides all of this, the temperature indoors becomes more comfortable for the elderly residents.